GMOD/Apollo3/packages/website/docs/cli/assembly.md

   [-n]

 ARGUMENTS
-  INPUT-FILE  Input fasta file
+  INPUT-FILE  Input fasta file or file id

 FLAGS
   -a, --assembly=<value>     Name for this assembly.
 Use the file name if omitted -f, --force                Delete existing assembly, if it exists -n, --not-editable         The fasta sequence is not editable.
-Apollo will not load it into the database
+Apollo will not load it into the database and instead
-                             and instead use the provided indexes to query it.
+                             use the provided indexes to query it.
 This option assumes the fasta file is bgzip'd with `bgzip` and indexed with `samtools faidx`.
+Indexes should be named <my.fasta.gz>.gzi and
+                             <my.fasta.gz>.fai
-Indexes should be named <my.fasta.gz>.gzi and <my.fasta.gz>.fai -x, --index=<value>        URL of the index.
-Required if input is an external source --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      Use credentials from this profile
+  -x, --index=<value>        URL of the index.
+Required if input is an external source
+      --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      Use credentials from this profile

 DESCRIPTION
-  Add new assembly from local or external fasta file
+  Add new assembly from a fasta file.
+The input file may be:
+  * A local file
+  * An external fasta file
+  * The id of a file previously uploaded to Apollo

 EXAMPLES
   From local file: